secwest/RobustRust/TurbofishAndAssociatedTypes.md

 ```

 In this example, we define a simple Actix web server with a single POST endpoint `/info` that accepts and returns JSON data.
-The `info` handler function accepts a `web::Json&lt;Info>` parameter, where `Info` is a struct that derives `Deserialize`.
+The `info` handler function accepts a `web::Json<Info>` parameter, where `Info` is a struct that derives `Deserialize`.

 When defining the route for the `/info` endpoint, we need to specify how to handle incoming requests, and we use the `to` function from the `actix-web` library.
 In this case, we want to handle incoming JSON data with the `info` handler function.
 The Turbofish operator is not explicitly used here, but it's implicitly used by the `actix-web` macro system.